Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 San Diego State Stats and Trends

-- San Diego State has played 11 games, with five wins against the spread.
+- San Diego State has five wins against the spread in 11 games this year.

-- This season, the Aztecs have two against the spread wins in three games as an underdog of 2.5 points or more.
+- The Aztecs have always covered the spread this year when underdogs by 3 points or more.

-- San Diego State has hit the over in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- San Diego State's games this season have hit the over on five of 11 set point totals (45.5%).

-- San Diego State is 5-5 against the spread and 9-1 overall in games when it records more than 18.3 points.
+- San Diego State is 5-5 against the spread and 9-1 overall when the team records more than 18.3 points.

 - San Diego State is 2-3 against the spread and 4-1 overall when the team churns out over 361.6 yards.